When you’re starting up a new business you’ll need to decide what the legal structure of your business will be.

 - Offer fewer tax planning opportunities.

-- The owner is personally responsible for all the liabilities of the business (i.e. unlimited liability); with a partnership, partners are liable for debts on a joint and severance basis which means that if one partner fails to meet his share of the partnership debts, creditors can look to other partners for settlement.
+- The owner is personally responsible for all the liabilities of the business (i.e. unlimited liability); with a partnership, partners are liable for debts on a joint and several basis which means that if one partner fails to meet his share of the partnership debts, creditors can look to other partners for settlement.

 - Less flexibility in transferring ownership (for example, to other members of the family).